-The largest dollar increase in expenditures/uses is proposed for the R&M/Capital Department.
-The FY20 WDPB is proposed at \$860,700 or 204.78% increase over the FY19 Original Budget due to the FY19 shifting of projects to the now defunct 2018 Bond Projects Fund and later abandonment of long-term financing by the BOT.
+The largest dollar increase in expenditures/uses is approved for the R&M/Capital Department.
+The FY20 Approved Budget is proposed at \$572,100 or 202.58% increase over the FY19 Original Budget due to the FY19 shifting of projects to the now defunct 2018 Bond Projects Fund, the later abandonment of long-term financing by the BOT and the return to budgeting projects in this department in FY20.

-The second largest departmental increase is proposed for the Food & Beverage Department with \$121,019 or
+The second largest departmental

-10.22% increase over the FY19 Original Budget.
-The primary factors for the increase are the FY19 mid-year employee pay increases, continued growth in sales in Special Events and increased employee benefits cost and election of use.
+increase is approved for the Food & Beverage Department with \$121,019 or 10.22% increase over the FY19 Original Budget.
+The primary factors for the increase are the FY19 mid-year employee pay increases, continued growth in sales in Special Events, and increased employee benefits cost and election of use.
 Readers new to BBRD should note that the BOT adopted 2014 Food & Beverage Principles of Operations document and its 2016 update both clearly state that maximum hours of operations is more important than full departmental cost recovery through sales.
 Additionally, prior BOTs have increased the number of full-time staff in Food & Beverage Department to address inconsistency in service and menu items which will account for approximately \$38,000 in costs that was not present in the department five years ago.
 Hence, no one should be surprised or question the need of the annual operational subsidy from other General Fund revenues sources (i.e. total departmental expenditures exceed total revenues).

-The third largest departmental increase is proposed for the Resident Relations Department with \$46,714 or 10.71% over the FY19 Original Budget.
-This increase is primarily attributable to the FY19 mid-year employee pay increases and, increased part-time staffing as a result of mid-year re-organization that transferred hours from the Golf-Pro Shop Department.
+The third largest departmental increase is approved for the Resident Relations Department with \$76,389 or 17.52% over the FY19 Original Budget.
+This increase is primarily attributable to the FY19 mid-year employee pay increases, increased part-time staffing as a result of mid-year FY19 re-organization that transferred hours from the Golf-Pro Shop Department, plus a decision point to convert a part-time DOR/ARCC Inspector position to full-time.

-The second largest departmental budgetary decrease is proposed the Property Services Department with \$41,687 or 2.69% decrease from the FY19 Original Budget.
-The primary factors include decreases in Custodial Sub-department part-time wages due to the retirement of multiple long-term employees, and decreased R&M line item budgetary needs.
-Off-setting these savings are the impacts of the FY19 mid-year employee pay increases, rising costs of employee benefits, inflationary increases of the cost of goods and services plus two recommended decision points.
+The third largest departmental budgetary decrease is approved for the Property Services Department with \$41,687 or 2.69% decrease from the FY19 Original Budget.
+The primary factors include decreases in Custodial Sub-department part-time wages due to the retirement of multiple long-term employees and decreased R&M line item budgetary needs.
+Offsetting these savings are the impacts of the FY19 mid-year employee pay increases, rising costs of employee benefits, inflationary increases of the cost of goods and services, plus two recommended decision points.